 Short-Term Study Visa UK: FAQs

-The short-term study visa UK is for international students aged 16 or over who want to study English language courses at accredited UK institutions for 6-11 months.
+The Short-Term Study visa UK is for international students aged 16 or over who want to study English language courses at accredited UK institutions for 6-11 months.
 It's designed specifically for English language learning and does not require a CAS or IELTS score, making it more accessible than the standard Student visa.
+Courses must be exclusively English-language focused — mixed-subject courses are not eligible.

-No, employment is strictly prohibited on a short-term study visa.
-This includes paid work, unpaid work, work placements, and work experience.
-Volunteering is permitted, but you cannot do voluntary work that would normally be paid.
-Breaching this condition can result in visa cancellation and future entry bans.
+No, employment is strictly prohibited on a Short-Term Study visa.
+This includes paid work, unpaid work, work placements, work experience, and self-employment.
+Volunteering for a registered charity is permitted, but you cannot do voluntary work that would normally be paid.
+This is more restrictive than the full Student visa which allows 20 hours/week — see our UK Student visa working hours guide.
+Breaching this condition can result in visa cancellation, removal, and re-entry bans of up to 10 years.

-No, the short-term study visa cannot be extended, and you cannot switch to any other visa category while in the UK.
+No, the Short-Term Study visa cannot be extended, and you cannot switch to any other visa category while in the UK.
 You must leave before your visa expires or by the end of your course plus 30 days, whichever is sooner.
-If you wish to continue studying, you must return home and apply for a Student visa.
+If you wish to continue studying, you must return home and apply for a Student visa from there.
+This is a strict no-extension, no-switch route by design.

-No, the short-term study visa does not require an IELTS score or any other formal English language test.
-This is one of its main advantages over the standard Student visa.
-However, basic English proficiency may strengthen your application and help you during your credibility interview if requested.
+No, the Short-Term Study visa does not require an IELTS score or any other formal English language test.
+This is one of its main advantages over the standard Student visa, which requires CEFR B1 or B2.
+However, basic English proficiency may strengthen your application and help during any credibility interview if requested.
+The visa is designed for those learning English, after all.

-No, the short-term study visa does not permit you to bring dependents.
+No, the Short-Term Study visa does not permit you to bring dependants.
 Each family member would need to apply for their own visa (such as a Standard Visitor visa) if they wish to visit you in the UK.
-They would not be able to stay for the full duration of your course on a visitor visa.
+They would not be able to stay for the full duration of your course on a Visitor visa.
+Even the full Student visa restricts dependants to PhD/research students only since January 2024.

-Short-term study visa applications are typically processed within 3 weeks (15 working days) from the date you provide your biometrics.
-Processing times may vary by location.
-It's advisable to apply at least 4-6 weeks before your intended travel date to allow for any potential delays.
+Short-Term Study visa applications are typically processed within 3 weeks (15 working days) from the date you provide your biometrics.
+Priority service (+£500) reduces this to 5 working days, and Super Priority (+£1,000) to 1 working day where available.
+Apply at least 4-6 weeks before your intended travel date to allow for any potential delays.

-No, you cannot apply for a short-term study visa while in the UK.
+No, you cannot apply for a Short-Term Study visa while in the UK.
 All applications must be made from outside the UK through the GOV.UK website.
-If you're already in the UK on another visa, you cannot switch to a short-term study visa—you would need to leave and apply from abroad.
+If you're already in the UK on another visa, you cannot switch to a Short-Term Study visa — you would need to leave and apply from abroad.
+Conversely, you also cannot switch FROM a Short-Term Study visa to any other UK visa from inside the country.

 For detailed information on UK visa eligibility, application fees, and document requirements, visit the official Short-term study visa page on GOV.UK.